-- 1. Minimize sanitary sewer overflows. - 2.
-Prevent public health hazards. - 3.
-Minimize inconveniences by responsibly handling interruptions in service. - 4.
-Protect the large investment in collection system by maintaining adequate capacities and extending useful life. - 5.
-Prevent unnecessary damage to public and private property. - 6.
-Use funds available for sewer operations in the most efficient manner. - 7.
-Convey wastewater to treatment facilities with a minimum of infiltration, inflow and ex-filtration. - 8.
-Provide adequate capacity to convey peak flows. - 9.
-Perform all operations in a safe manner to avoid personal injury and property damage. - 10.
-Implement regular, proactive maintenance of the system to remove roots, debris, and fats, oils and grease in areas prone to blockages that may cause sewer backups or SSOs. - 11.
-Uphold the City's Standards and Specifications on newly constructed public and private sewers.
+- Minimize sanitary sewer overflows. - Prevent public health hazards. - Minimize inconveniences by responsibly handling interruptions in service. - Protect the large investment in collection system by maintaining adequate capacities and extending useful life. - Prevent unnecessary damage to public and private property. - Use funds available for sewer operations in the most efficient manner. - Convey wastewater to treatment facilities while minimizing infiltration, inflow and exfiltration. - Provide adequate capacity to convey peak flows. - Perform all operations in a safe manner to avoid personal injury and property damage. - Implement regular, proactive maintenance of the system to remove roots, debris, fats, oils and grease in areas prone to blockages that may cause sewer backups or SSOs. - Uphold the City's Standards and Specifications on newly constructed public and private sewers.

-Element 2-Organization
+Element 2 Organization